-This is a genuine 5 ingredient chicken curry made from scratch with no hidden ingredients unless the critic in you want to add the salt, water and chicken, which make it eight.
+This is a genuine 5 ingredient chicken recipe made from scratch with no hidden ingredients unless the critic in you want to add the salt, water and chicken, which make it eight.
 Still not bad, right?
 Have this chicken curry with naan or plain boiled rice and some roasted veggies, you get a healthy, delicious, satisfying and wholesome meal in no time.
 And it’s a must-have recipe when trying to lose weight.

 You can serve this chicken curry with pulao, too.
 Here, I’ve paired the chicken curry with peas pulao that makes a meal in itself for a quick weeknight dinner.